-Once the changes are done, I'm going to synchronize the GitHub repository by running a Sync with Git operation:
+Once the changes are done, synchronize the GitHub repository by running Sync with Git:

-Once the synchronization is done, we can see the summary:
+Once the synchronization is done, you can see the summary:

-The summary tells us that the synchronization has sent two changesets involved in one branch:
+The summary tells you that the synchronization has sent two changesets involved in one branch:

-If we go to the GitHub side, we can see these new changes that were done in the Plastic side:
+If you go to GitHub, you can see these new changes that were done on Plastic:

 Plastic and Git branches conversion

-If you noticed, the Plastic main branch is mapped to Git master branch.
+Note that the Plastic main branch is mapped to the Git master branch.
 This mapping is also considered for the children branches of main on Plastic.
 This means that the Plastic branches are converted into Git branches by removing the hierarchy and replacing the / with -.
 And this rule is also valid when a Git branch is converted into a Plastic branch: the - character is used to recreate the hierarchy in Plastic.